huanhoahongso3-collab/how/README.md

  <h1 align="center">How-CLI</h1>
     <p align="center">A Terminal-Based Assistant for Generating Shell Commands</p>

 **How-CLI** is a terminal-based assistant that generates precise shell commands for any task you ask.
-Powered by Google Gemini’s generative AI, it provides context-aware, executable shell commands tailored to your current environment.
+Powered by Groq, it provides context-aware, executable shell commands tailored to your current environment.

+This project is forked from original repo: https://github.com/Ademking/how.
 ---

 ## Features